phac-nml/fetchdatairidanext/docs/output.md

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.

 - `sratools`: Data from the SRA tools step (downloading sequence reads).
-  - `sratools/reads`: The fastq files of downloaded reads.
+- `reads`: The fastq files of downloaded reads.
 - `pipeline_info`: information about the pipeline's execution
 - `custom`: information on detected/generated NCBI settings used for accessing certain databases (see <https://nf-co.re/modules/custom_sratoolsncbisettings>).